Echo108471/Echo108471/README.md

 > if u read this honestly im flattered

-> ill buy you food sometime lol
+> ill buy you boba sometime lol